 7. Alerting that leads to action (not noise)

-Alerts should answer: “Who should do what, by when, and how do we verify success?”
-If your alert cannot be tied to a runbook, it is not an alert, it is an FYI.
+Alerts should answer: who does what, by when, and how do we verify success?
+If an alert is not tied to a runbook step, it is an FYI, not an alert.

 7.1 A practical alert taxonomy

-- Data integrity alerts: schema mismatch, null spikes, enum explosions.
-Highest priority because they often indicate pipeline breakage.
+- Data integrity alerts: schema mismatch, null spikes, enum explosions (highest priority).

-- Drift alerts: significant and persistent distribution shift on key features or slices.
+- Drift alerts: significant and persistent shift on key features or slices.

-- Performance alerts: degradation on labeled stream or human review; KPI regression beyond tolerance.
+- Performance alerts: degradation on labeled stream, human review, or KPI regression.

-- Guardrail alerts: increased fallbacks, refusal rates, constraint violations, or safety policy triggers (especially for LLM systems).
+- Guardrail alerts: increased fallbacks, refusals, constraint violations (LLM systems).

 7.2 Include investigation context in the alert